-It is an offence to perform a sexual act in a public toilet.
+It is an offense to perform a sexual act in a public toilet.
 This can be committed even if you’re alone and no one needs to be offended by it, as the fact that you’ve done it is enough for the law.

 In 2017, prison officers confiscated more than 500lbs of drugs.
 Half of the prisoners, after being surveyed, said it was easy to get drugs into the prison.

 Back in 1869, Arabella Mansfield was the first woman in U.S. history to become a lawyer.

 Due to the Church’s litigious nature, HBO has to hire a team of 160 lawyers before releasing its film “Going Clear: Scientology and the Prison of Belief”.